New York Yacht Club: Clubhouses

 In 1845, the club's first clubhouse was established—a modest, Gothic-revival building in Hoboken, New Jersey, designed by architect Alexander Jackson Davis, on land donated by Commodore John Cox Stevens.
 After outgrowing its cramped quarters, the club moved to the McFarlane–Bredt House in Staten Island, then to Madison Avenue in Manhattan.
-The Hoboken clubhouse itself was physically relocated to Glen Cove, New York, then to Mystic, Connecticut.
+The Hoboken clubhouse itself was physically relocated to Glen Cove, New York and then to Mystic, Connecticut, where it remained for 50 years before being relocated to Newport, Rhode Island in December 1999.